Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

-Let $\DS$ denotes the set of the rhombi centers.
 Above we discussed the theory of discrete harmonic functions defined on the isoradial graph $\G$ (or, in a similar manner, on its dual $\G^*$).
-Now, following \cite{Mer01} and \cite{Ken02}, we introduce the notion of {\it discrete holomorphic} functions.
-These are defined either on $\L=\G\cup\G^*$, or on $\DS=\L^*$.
-Note that, in contrast to similar $\G$ and $\G^*$, $\L$ and $\DS$ have essentially different combinatorial properties.
+Now, following \cite{Duf53}, \cite{Mer01} and \cite{Ken02}, we introduce the notion of {\it discrete holomorphic} functions.
+These are defined either on vertices $\L=\G\cup\G^*$ of the rhombic lattice, or on the set $\DS=\L^*$ of the rhombi centers.
+Note that, in contrast to similar $\G$ and $\G^*$, $\L$ and $\DS$ have essentially different combinatorial properties, so we obtain two essentially different definitions.
+As it will be shown in Sect.~\ref{SectElemFactsHol}, the first class (holomorphic functions defined on $\L$) can be thought as couples of harmonic functions and their harmonic conjugates, while the second (holomorphic functions defined on $\DS$) consists of gradients of harmonic functions.
+We are mostly interested in the second class, but start with some preliminaries concerning functions defined on $\L$.